-In this section we describe our heterogeneous agent model featuring consumers that differ according to their level of education and their subjective discount factors.
-We first describe the problem faced by these consumers given the income process they face with permanent and transitory shocks as well as shocks to their employment status.
+In this section, we describe our HA model featuring consumers who differ according to their level of education and their subjective discount factors.
+We first describe the problem faced by these consumers, given the income process they face with permanent and transitory shocks as well as shocks to their employment status.
 Then we describe how we model the arrival of a recession and the policies that we study as potential responses.
-Finally, we discuss an extension of the model where we include aggregate demand effects that induce a feedback effect from aggregate consumption to income and, hence, amplify the impact of a recession when it occurs.
+Finally, we discuss an extension of the model where we include aggregate demand effects that induce a feedback effect from aggregate consumption to income and, hence, amplify the effect of a recession when it occurs.

-The Consumer Problem
+The consumer problem

-A consumer i is characterized by the level of education e(i) and their subjective discount factor βi.
-The consumer faces a stochastic income stream, yi,t, and chooses to consume some of that income when it arrives (the ‘splurge’) and then to optimize consumption with what is left over.
-Therefore, consumption each period for consumer i can be written:
+A consumer i is characterized by the level of education e(i) and the subjective discount factor βi.
+The consumer faces a stochastic income stream, yi,t, and chooses to consume some of that income when it arrives (the splurge) and then to optimize consumption with what is left over.
+Therefore, consumption each period for consumer i can be written as